Afriland First Bank

-Afriland First Bank is a full-service bank in Cameroon, with subsidiaries in the Democratic Republic of the Congo, Equatorial Guinea, Guinea, Liberia, South Sudan, São Tomé and Príncipe and Zambia.
-The bank was founded in Yaoundé in 1987 under the name of Caisse Commune d'Epargne et d'Investissement.
+Afriland First Group is a conglomerate comprising banks, an insurance company and investment advisory businesses.
+The group's headquarters are located in Switzerland with subsidiaries in the Ivory Coast, Democratic Republic of the Congo, Equatorial Guinea, Guinea, Liberia, South Sudan and São Tomé and Príncipe.

+The flagship company of the group is Afriland First Bank in Cameroon, with headquarters in Yaoundé.
+The bank was founded in Yaoundé, Cameroon in 1987 under the name of Caisse Commune d'Epargne et d'Investissement.
 It is the largest financial services group in Cameroon.

 Overview

-The bank is a large financial services provider in with global customer deposits in excess of €2,840,404,000, as of December 2016.
-The bank with its subsidiaries around the world had a combined asset base valued at €2.98 billion in December 2016.
+The Afriland First Bank in Cameroon is the largest financial services provider with Credit Contribution of XAF 1,037 Billion(€1.58 Billion) as of January 2023.
+The Group with its subsidiaries around the world had a combined asset base valued at €4.37 billion in December 2022.

 Subsidiaries

 As of October 2019 the bank maintains subsidiaries in the following countries: